AndyObtiva/glimmer-dsl-web/README.md

 ## Coming from Glimmer DSL for Opal

-This project is inspired by [Glimmer DSL for Opal](https://github.com/AndyObtiva/glimmer-dsl-opal) and is similar in enabling frontend GUI development with Ruby.
+This project is inspired by [Glimmer DSL for Opal](https://github.com/AndyObtiva/glimmer-dsl-opal) and is similar in enabling Web Frontend development with Ruby.
 [Glimmer DSL for Web](https://rubygems.org/gems/glimmer-dsl-web) mainly differs from Glimmer DSL for Opal by adopting a DSL that follows web-like HTML syntax in Ruby to facilitate leveraging existing HTML/CSS/JS skills instead of adopting a desktop HTML DSL that is webified.
 As a result, applications written in Glimmer DSL for Opal are not compatible with Glimmer DSL for Web.

 ## Samples